omer84/course/README.md

     In this demo you will learn how to use docker on window

  - **Demo 3: More about Docker and how to use Docker compose.**

- In this demo you will learn and understand more about docker compose, and also how to create docker compose and run multiple container on same time con
+In this demo you will learn and understand more about docker compose, and also how to create docker compose file and run multiple container on same time.